The Vermont Statutes Online

 (e) A power of attorney made for the purpose of conveying, leasing, mortgaging, or affecting any interest in real property that has been acknowledged and signed in the presence of at least one witness shall be valid, notwithstanding its failure to comply with 14 V.S.A. § 3503 or the requirements of the Emergency Administrative Rules for Remote Notarial Acts adopted by the Vermont Secretary of State, unless within three years after recording, an action challenging its validity is commenced and a copy of the complaint is recorded in the land records of the town where the power of attorney is recorded.
 This subsection shall not apply to a power of attorney obtained by fraud or forgery.
 (Added 1977, No. 79, § 1, eff.
 April 27, 1977; amended 2007, No. 177 (Adj.
 Sess.), § 2; 2009, No. 132 (Adj.
 Sess.), § 7, eff.
 May 29, 2010; 2021, No. 19, § 1, eff.
 May 6, 2021; 2023, No. 6, § 325, eff.
 July 1, 2023.)

-(1) to himself or herself in a different legal capacity; or
+(A) to themselves in a different legal capacity;

-(3) to himself or herself and one or more other persons, including his or her spouse.
-A person shall not convey an interest in a tenancy by the entirety or in homestead property to any person except his or her spouse, unless the spouse joins in the conveyance.
+(2) A person shall not convey an interest in a tenancy by the entirety or in homestead property to any person except the person’s spouse, unless the spouse joins in the conveyance.

 Any person or corporation owning real estate or having an interest in real estate whose name has been changed, and any corporation that has been merged into or consolidated with another, may file with the town clerk of the town in which the real estate is located a certificate giving the names before and after the change, merger, or consolidation, and the town clerk shall record and index the certificate in the land records.
 (Added 1993, No. 174 (Adj.
 Sess.), § 3.)